Image 1 of 4

 How much are you willing to give?

-I reached out to Bethpage after the tournament and told them I had a photograph that belonged in their clubhouse.
+Some weeks after the tournament concluded, I wrote to the people who care for Bethpage Black and told them that I believed I had made a photograph that belonged in their clubhouse.

 They agreed.